There are two options for this Work Group:

 If there is sufficient space in the cohort, other teachers of maths who do not fit this definition but would benefit from this support may also participate.

-Will you have any non-specialist teachers in your Maths Department next year?
+Do you have any non-specialist teachers in your Maths Department?
 Please bring this to the attention of eligible colleagues.
 Thank you.

 Non-specialist teachers of maths will improve their subject and curriculum knowledge of secondary maths with a particular emphasis on mathematical structures in key areas.